 Let’s figure out what these leadership training activities are and how to apply them in your next training courses.

-So which leadership training activities can help them figure out necessary behaviors that drive a productive workplace?
+So which leadership training activities for employees can help them figure out necessary behaviors that drive a productive workplace?
 Here are the three to go for:

 Your Favorite Manager